1916 Republican Party presidential primaries: 1914 midterms

 The 1914 midterm elections were a disappointment for the Republicans; the Democratic Party retained control of both chambers for the first time since the American Civil War.
-Republicans were partly damaged by the passage of the 17th Amendment to the United States Constitution, which required the direct popular election of United States Senators for the first time (despite opposition from many Republicans), and the continued presence of the Progressive Party.
+Republicans were partly damaged by the passage of the Seventeenth Amendment to the United States Constitution, which required the direct popular election of United States Senators for the first time (despite opposition from many Republicans), and the continued presence of the Progressive Party.

 The Democratic majority in the Senate was expanded to 56 seats, in many cases by a plurality, mirroring President Wilson's.
 In California, Colorado, Indiana, and Oregon, the Progressive vote more than accounted for the margin of Democratic victory.

 The Progressive Party itself fared far worse.
 Only California, where Republican governor Hiram Johnson was re-elected on the Progressive ticket, presented any success whatsoever.
 The party's national vote was cut in half without Roosevelt to lead its ticket.